Modeling with Object Properties¶

 Object properties are of central importance to all ontological modelling in the OBO sphere, and understanding their semantics is critical for any put the most trivial ontologies.
 We assume the reader to have completed the Family History Tutorial mentioned above.

-Object property semantics in OBO
+Object property semantics in OBO¶

 In our experience, these are the most widely used characteristics we specify about object properties (OP):

-1. Sub-property: if an OP is a sub-property of another parent OP, it inherits all its semantic characteristics.
+- Sub-property: if an OP is a sub-property of another parent OP, it inherits all its semantic characteristics.
 Most importantly: if OP1 is a sub-property of OP2, then, if (a)--[OP1]-->(b), we infer that (a)--[OP2]-->(b).

-2. Domain: if OP has a domain C, it means that every time (a)--[OP]-->(b), (a) must be a C. For example, ecologically co-occurs with in RO has the domain 'organism or virus or viroid', which means that whenever anything ecologically co-occurs with something else, it will be inferred to be a 'organism or virus or viroid'.
+- Domain: if OP has a domain C, it means that every time (a)--[OP]-->(b), (a) must be a C. For example,

-4. Transitivity: if an OP is transitive, it means that if (a)--[OP]-->(b)--[OP]-->(c), (a)--[OP]-->(c).
+due to the range constraint (explanation to this is a bit complicated, sorry). - Transitivity: if an OP is transitive, it means that if (a)--[OP]-->(b)--[OP]-->(c), (a)--[OP]-->(c).
 For example, if the eye is part of the head, which is part of the body, we can infer that the eye must be part of the body.

-5. Property chains: Similar to transitive properties, property chains allow us to bridge across multiple properties.
+- Property chains: Similar to transitive properties, property chains allow us to bridge across multiple properties.
 The FHKB tutorial above is all about amazing property chains so you should have a deep understanding of these if you followed the tutorial.

 Other characteristics like functionality and symmetry are used across OBO ontologies, but not nearly to the same extend as the 5 described above.

-The Relation Ontology (RO)
+The Relation Ontology (RO)¶

 The Relation Ontology serves two main purposes in the OBO world:

-1. As a place to standardise object properties.
+- As a place to standardise object properties.
 The idea is this: many ontologies are modelling mereological relations, such as partonomies, which requires relationships such as "part of" and "has part".
 To ensure that ontologies are interoperable, we need to make sure that all ontologies use the same "part of" relationship.
 Historically this is not always been true, and still is not.
 At the time of this writing, running:

 prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>